erikmompean/radio/README.md

 flutter run
 ```

-Or you can make an apk and install it on your phone:
+Or you can make an apk and install it on your phone (Recommended):

 ```sh
 flutter build apk